glynnreid/scaling-archer/README.md

 5. Type "vagrant up<enter>"

 The first time will take quite a while.
 Vagrant will download a VirtualBox image (called a "Box") which is about 270 Mb.
 It will do this only once.
-Vagrant will then install and configure the entire LAMP stack + Behat, and a few other bits.
+Vagrant will then install and configure the entire LAMP stack, and a few other bits.

-Note.
-If you see a message, at the end, similar to "[Symfony\Component\Process\Exception\RuntimeException] The process timed-out." then you will need to re-install behat.
-First delete the <vendor> folder and then type "php composer.phar install --prefer-source<enter>"
+To install BEHAT :
+sudo /vagrant/app/scripts/install-behat.sh

+IF the BEHAT installation fails, you can retry with: sudo /vagrant/app/scripts/re-install-behat.sh

+Test BEHAT:
+cd /vagrant/tests/example
+behat

+To install ZOMBIE:
+sudo /vagrant/app/scripts/install-zombie.sh

+Test ZOMBIE:
+cd /vagrant/tests/example-zombie
+behat

+To install PHANTOM:
+sudo /vagrant/app/scripts/install-phantomjs.sh

+Test PHANTOM:
+cd /vagrant/tests/example-phantomjs
+phantomjs --webdriver=8643 &
+behat -p phantomjs

 Connecting to MySQL